andreeaioanamihai/QUANTIUM_program_aim/README.md

      Task 3: Analytics and commercial application

-Create a report with data visualisations, key callouts, insights as well as recommendations and/or next steps.
+Create a report with data visualisations, key callouts, insights as well as recommendations and/or next steps that can be used when developing the strategic plan for the next half year.